 This year, amidst the COVID-19 pandemic, it's even more important to be prepared should an emergency strike.
 The Centers for Disease Control and Prevention has issued guidance for people living in areas affected by wildfires during the pandemic.
 Save the Children also offers these wildfire safety tips to show parents what to do in the event of an emergency.

 1. Talk about wildfires.

 Spend time with your family discussing why wildfires occur.
 Explain how to prevent wildfires and what to do if one occurs.
 Use simple age-appropriate words.

 2. Know your wildfire risk.

 Learn your area's risk of wildfires, particularly if you live near forests, in rural areas, or in a dry climate.
 Contact your local fire department, state forestry office, or other emergency response agencies for information on fire laws and wildfire risk.

 The CDC also notes that wildfire smoke can irritate your lungs, cause inflammation and affect your immune system.
-This can make you more prone to lung infections, including SARS-CoV-2, the virus that cause COVID-19.
+This can make you more prone to lung infections, including SARS-CoV-2, the virus that causes COVID-19.

 3. Learn about caregivers’ disaster plans.

 If your child’s school or childcare center is in an area at risk for wildfires, learn their wildfire emergency plan and evacuation plan.
 You may be required to pick up children from another location.
 Review these plans with your children.